BINANTS (BINANTS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BINANTS Historical Price

-According to the latest data gathered on BINANTS live price page, the current price of BINANTS is 0USD.
+According to the latest data gathered on BINANTS live price page, the current price of BINANTS is 0.000082USD.
 The circulating supply of BINANTS(BINANTS) is

 In the past 24 hours, BINANTS has shown a price movement of